-Evaluation of professional behaviors shall be structured so the faculty can assess behavioral and professional traits.
+Evaluation of professional behaviors is structured so the faculty can assess behavioral and professional traits.
 Results of this evaluation are used in counseling for professional development, as well as in grading of courses.

-Grade Requirements: Satisfactory completion of a course requires the following:
+Grade Requirements: Satisfactory completion of a course requires meeting all requirements stipulated in the syllabus for each required course.